jpcaparas/superpowers-laravel/commands/brainstorm.md

 ---
-description: Interactive design refinement using Socratic method
+description: Laravel brainstorming; use the laravel:brainstorming skill exactly as written
 ---

-Use and follow the brainstorming skill exactly as written
+Use the laravel:brainstorming skill exactly as written